dx-ted-emea/azure-tessel/labs/docker/README.md

 Next we use the following command to push our container to the Docker Hub to make it publically available (for private container repos there is some billing involved).

     sudo docker push username/tesselapi

-You will see in the terminal that the script is being executed.
-The script does the following:
-* Grab and build on top of the standard Ubuntu image
-* Update the package manager in that image
-* Install Node.js, NPM and Git
-* Add the start.sh file to a temp folder in the container image
-* Remove and clone the Git repository containing our REST API code

 #### Running the REST API and connecting up the Tessel client